benzookapi/shopify-barebone-app-sample/docs/customeraccountui.md

 ## Runtime Locations

 - The information page runs in the embedded Admin app.
-- The extension runs at `customer-account.order-status.block.render`.
+- The extension runs at `customer-account.order-status.block.render` in an isolated Web Worker-based extension runtime.
 - Product lookup runs on the app server with a verified extension session token.
 - Cart creation runs through the Storefront API exposed by the extension runtime.